Prunus avium, Prunus cerasus

 With self-fruitful (and self-unfruitful) options available, you’ve got plenty to pick from and to look forward to.
 Thanks for reading!
 Come back again soon, and leave us any questions or insights in the comments below.

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
+Originally published on July 14, 2019.
+Last updated: April 1, 2020 at 14:47 pm.
 Product photo via Nature Hills Nursery and the Arbor Day Foundation.
 Uncredited photos: Shutterstock.

 About Matt Suwak

 Matt Suwak was reared by the bear and the bobcat and the coyote of rural Pennsylvania.
 This upbringing keeps him permanently affixed to the outdoors where most of his personal time is invested in gardening, bird watching, and hiking.
 He presently resides in Philadelphia and works under the sun as a landscaper and gardener, and by moonlight as a writer.
 An incessant questioning of “Why?” affords him countless opportunities to ponder the (in)significance of the great and the small.
 He considers folksy adages priceless treasures and is fueled almost entirely by beer and hot sauce.